FrancisCrickInstitute/Imaris-3D-LN-stats/README.md

 ### Inputs

 Please see an example of [input.csv](input.csv) below.
-The configuration will be loaded as a dataframe with 2 columns, where the first column contains the `Sample_ID` and the second corresponds to the `Directory` (folder) path IMARIS statistics in `.csv` format.
+The configuration will be loaded as a dataframe with 2 columns, where the first column contains the `Sample_ID` and the second corresponds to the `Directory` (folder) path for all IMARIS statistics in `.csv` format.

 Example `input.csv` :
 | Sample_ID    | Directory |